Computer Station Nation is reader-supported.

 Best budget wireless with USB-C — FFN Wireless Gaming Mouse

 Three connectivity modes including Bluetooth 5.3, 24,000 DPI, 75-hour battery life, and USB-C charging at $15.79.
-USB-C at this price is rare.
-The sensor accuracy won’t hold up in competitive play, but for casual gaming and productivity it over-delivers for the price.
+USB-C at this price is genuinely rare.
+Sensor accuracy won’t hold up in competitive play, but for casual gaming and productivity it over-delivers for the money.

 Upgrade your setup with the FFN 3-Mode Wireless Gaming Mouse — a precision tool designed for gamers and creators who need flexible connectivity and customizable control.
 This lightweight mouse supports 2.4GHz wireless, Bluetooth 5.3, and USB-C wired modes, and features an adjustable DPI range up...